-- Summaries of clinical and health economic evidence and quality (as presented in evidence reports [A-P]). - Evidence tables of the clinical and health economic evidence reviewed from the literature.
-All evidence tables can be found in appendices to the relevant evidence reports. - Forest plots (in appendices to the relevant evidence reports). - A description of the methods and results of the cost-effectiveness analysis undertaken for the guideline (in a separate economic analysis report).
+- Summaries of clinical and health economic evidence and quality (as presented in evidence reports [A-H]). - Evidence tables of the clinical and health economic evidence reviewed from the literature.
+All evidence tables can be found in appendices to the relevant evidence reports. - Forest plots and ordinal shift distribution graphs (in appendices to the relevant evidence reports).